-Insulation provided to ground floor should be placed above the beam and block.
-Insulation should be installed in accordance with the manufacturer's instructions and be durable enough to withstand floor loadings and moisture.
+Insulation that is to be provided to ground floor should be placed above the beam and block.
+Insulation should be installed in accordance with manufacturer's instructions and be durable enough to withstand floor loadings and moisture.
 A number of insulation products require an additional DPM to protect the surface of the insulation.